-Section 32: VALIDITY.
-This Executive Order shall enter into force on
+VALIDITY.
+This Executive Order shall enter into force on January 8, 2021 and shall remain in force until February 7, 2021.

-November 16, 2020 and shall remain in force until December 11, separate and independent of each other, and if any part, section, provision, or sentence of this Executive Order is declared unconstitutional, void, or invalid by a court of jurisdiction and venue, such decision shall not affect the validity of the remaining provisions, which shall remain in full force.
+SEVERABILITY.
+The provisions of this Executive Order are separate and independent of each other, and if any part, section, provision, or sentence of this Executive Order is declared unconstitutional, void, or invalid by a court of jurisdiction and venue, such decision shall not affect the validity of the remaining provisions, which shall remain in full force.